google/skia/site/docs/dev/design/text_shaper.md

 APIs on native platforms (desktop and mobile) and seeks to deliver similar control and performance.
 Thus it may be quite natural that sophiticated frameworks build upon these interfaces, providing more 'friendly', constrained versions of the features.
 This is expected, since multiple 'high level' models for text are valid, each with its own opinions and tradeoffs.
-The goal of this API is to be expose the core services and results, and leave the opinionated layers to the JavaScript community.
+The goal of this API is to expose the core services and results, and leave the opinionated layers to the JavaScript community.

 ### Principles